Reiu

 Reiu is a village in Häädemeeste Parish, Pärnu County in southwestern Estonia.
-It's located just south of the city of Pärnu (about 10 km from the city centre), between Pärnu Bay and Reiu river.
-As of 2011 Census, the settlement's population was 599.
+It is located just south of the city of Pärnu (about 10 km from the city centre), between Pärnu Bay and the Reiu River.
+As of the 2011 census, the settlement's population was 599.

 The village is passed by the National road 4 (part of E67 or the Via Baltica), and is the starting point of the National road 6 (Valga–Uulu highway).

 Reiu is the location of Lottemaa, a theme park inspired by the Lotte from Gadgetville.
-In Soviet times, the site was home to Kullipesa missile base.
+In Soviet times, the site was home to the Kullipesa missile base.

-In 2015, a new golf course (Pärnu Bay Golf Links), was opened in Reiu village.
+In 2015, a new golf course (Pärnu Bay Golf Links), was opened in Reiu.

-The Raeküla Forest is located in the northern part of the village territory.
+The Raeküla Forest is located in the northern part of the village's territory.

-On 7 September 2015, Mereküla village was established by detaching the land from Reiu village.
+On 7 September 2015, the village of Mereküla was established by separating land from Reiu.